MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Australia/how-to-report-bas-information.md

 7. In the **BAS Calculation Sheet** window, on the **Home** tab, in the **Process** group, choose **Export**.

-8. In the **BAS – Import\/Export** window, select an XML file to export the data to, and then choose the **OK** button.
+8. In the **BAS – Import/Export** window, select an XML file to export the data to, and then choose the **OK** button.
 The XML file is updated with the new information.
-If you use Electronic Commerce Interface \(ECI\) to update your taxes, the information in the XML file will be complete.
+If you use Electronic Commerce Interface (ECI) to update your taxes, the information in the XML file will be complete.

 9. In the **BAS Calculation Sheet** window, on the **Home** tab, in the **Process** group, choose **Calculate GST Settlement**.